 - Accelerating the scale and scope of the global energy transition: one of the most significant areas of discussion at COP26 concerned the extent to which, and how quickly, the world should commit to transitioning away from coal and other fossil fuels as the source of energy and replace them with low carbon technologies.
 The infrastructure sector should expect policies and regulation to transition towards low-emission energy systems at a greater pace and geographic scale but with nuancing.
 The recently passed US infrastructure bill and the Build Back Better bill working its way through congress are two examples of legislation with a large focus on sustainable infrastructure projects but with practical elements

 - Supporting the industrialisation of infrastructure: across the COP26 official program and business zone, infrastructure was emphasised as an enabler to deliver true decarbonisation across industries and the lifecycles of their tech savvy products.
-This was reflected in the final agreement that calls upon parties to accelerate the development, deployment, and dissemination of technologies, including by rapidly scaling up the deployment of energy efficiency It is anticipated this will further initiatives to develop, scale, and deploy the technologies with a priority addressing hard-to-abate infrastructure sectors such as steel.
+This was reflected in the final agreement that calls upon parties to accelerate the development, deployment, and dissemination of technologies, including scaling up the deployment of energy efficiency.
+It is anticipated this will encourage initiatives to develop, scale, and deploy the technologies with a priority placed on addressing hard-to-abate infrastructure sectors such as steel.
 Infrastructure is only as sustainable as its parts and component materials.
 Building enough wind turbines to achieve net zero carbon emissions globally by 2050, will require 1.7 billion tons of steel which itself uses coal as a main source of energy.
 Spend on research and development and innovation needs to be a core component in all infrastructure plans to deliver on net zero especially for retrofitting.
 As highlighted by the GI Hub, half of the infrastructure of 2050 is already built, under construction or being planned.

-- Infrastructure as a facilitator in the net zero transition: using transportation as an example, a new declaration by more than 100 national governments on zero-emission cars and vans have committed to end the sale of internal combustion engines by 2035.
-In the UK, for example, by 2040, all heavy good vehicles sold must be zero-emissions.
+- Infrastructure as a facilitator in the net zero transition: using transportation as an example, a new declaration by more than 100 national governments on zero-emission cars and vans has committed to end the sale of internal combustion engines by 2035.
+In the UK, by 2040 all heavy good vehicles sold must be zero-emissions.
 The only way these and other pledges around net zero mobility can be met is through the accelerated roll-out of electric vehicle (EV) charging infrastructure in cities, towns, and homes.
 However, while the US infrastructure bill includes an important component on EV charging stations, what was not accounted for is the climate impact associated with building and repairing $100 billion of roads and bridges over the coming years.
 Those inputs that go into the construction of infrastructure assets will need to account for climate impact too.

 - Carbon markets agreement may fast-track low carbon infrastructure: leading up to COP26, there was speculation on agreeing an international carbon price, which did not materialise.
 However, a notable technical COP26 outcome was an improved agreement on carbon markets found in Article 6 of the 2015 Paris Agreement.
 The new commercial language provides clarity for the creation of an international carbon market.
-The agreement can prove transformational in internaliing carbon-pricing and accelerating funds flow to lower carbon infrastructure products.
+The agreement can prove transformational in internalising carbon-pricing and accelerating funds flow to lower carbon infrastructure products.

 To keep the momentum built at COP26 going, the next 12 months will be key in translating high-level commitments into tangible deliverables at global scale.
 The clock is ticking, COP27 in Sharm El-Sheikh will be upon us soon.